wp-plugins/wp-symposium-toolbar/readme.txt

 * Change: code improvement, increase the "requires at least" to WP 3.8, remove pre-3.8 specific and make use of wp_get_sites() in WPMS
 * Change: code improvement, instantiate a custom class that extends the WordPress default class and add nodes instead of letting WordPress create the whole Toolbar before removing nodes
-* Change: the above allows adding extra locations for custom menus, hence the feature change for "add or replace the WP Logo menu"
+* Change: the above allows extra locations for custom menus, hence the feature change for "add or replace the WP Logo menu"
 * Change: WPMS, add a role for Super Admins
 * Change: code improvement, make use of add_theme_support() to bump frontend page content down to the correct offset according to Toolbar height setting
 * Change: code improvement, Admin page, move all Javascript code to a dedicated file